 In each case the introduction to the walk gives the distance, the overall ascent, a brief description of the nature of the walk, directions for car parking and starting place.
 For a fuller appreciation of the countryside, the relevant Ordnance Survey map is recommended.
 In a few cases there are refreshment suggestions.

 This information is followed by the detailed route which, together with the sketch plan, should minimise any danger of losing the way.

-When walking within the Estate visitors must always bear in mind that Baronscourt is a working farm and an Estate and that activities such as stalking, shooting and forestry may take precedence in some areas at certain times of the year.
-It is advisable check the position with the Estate Office at the start of a holiday.
+Baronscourt Estate is a privately owned working farm and an Estate and that activities such as stalking, shooting and forestry may take precedence in some areas at certain times of the year.
+Guests staying in the apartments are advised to check the position with the Estate Office at the start of a holiday.

 The only area of the Estate to which members of the public have access is on the International Appalachian Trail which incorporates part of the Ulster Way, part of which runs through the Estate towards Bessy Bell and onwards to Gortin.
 A map showing this route in Section 2 and 3 can be found on the website www.walkni.com